Prismatic $F$-gauges and a result of T. Liu: Abstract

 \section{Abstract}

-In this short note, we give a new proof of a recent result of Tong Liu on torsions in the graded pieces of a Nygaard filtration associated to a crystalline lattice.
-Our approach is inspired on the one hand by a result of Gee--Kisin on the shape of mod $p$ crystalline Breuil--Kisin modules, and on the other hand by a connection between the Deligne--Illusie theorem and the Sen operator on the diffracted Hodge complex, as observed by Drinfeld and Bhatt--Lurie.
+We give a new proof of a recent result of Tong Liu, which gives a general control on the torsion in the graded pieces of the so-called integral Hodge filtration associated to a crystalline Galois lattice.
+Our approach is stack-theoretic, and is inspired on the one hand by a result of Gee--Kisin on the shape of mod $p$ crystalline Breuil--Kisin modules, and on the other hand by the structures seen on the diffracted Hodge complex studied by Bhatt--Lurie.
+Along the way, we also obtain an explicit description of the Hodge--Tate locus in the Nygaard stack $\O_K^{\N}$ for a general extension $K/\mathbf{Q}_p$.